design-automation/mobius-mooc-generator/markdown_structure.md

 * The `{: }` settings must immediatley following the heading.
 There can be now blank lines.
 * Inside the  `{: }` settings container, each setting consists of a key-value pair, `key="value"`.
 The key-value pairs can be on different lines, but there can be no spaces around the `=` sign.
 So `key = "value"` will not work.

 The files for all folders except unit folders only contain settings.
 The contaon no content.
-So there should be nothing in teh file after the settings.
+So there should be nothing in the file after the settings.
 (If there is more .md text below, it will be ignored.)

 For more information on the settings that can be specified for folders: